Myanmar military ousts Aung San Suu Kyi in apparent coup

-YANGON/BANGKOK -- A decade ago, Nobel peace laureate Aung San Suu Kyi was released from a 21-year house arrest to set Myanmar on the path toward democracy.
+YANGON/BANGKOK -- A decade ago, Nobel peace laureate Aung San Suu Kyi was released after a total of 21 years under house arrest to set Myanmar back on the path toward democracy.
 In a major reversal on Monday, she was detained once more as part of an apparent coup d'etat by the nation's powerful military.

 Myanmar's military-owned television on Monday said its commander in chief, Min Aung Hlaing, had taken over the country.
 The military also arrested President Win Myint and declared a one-year state of emergency.